 Apply Now >

-Job Classification: Deputy Sheriff - Enforcement - Trainee & Certified
+Job Classification: Deputy Sheriff - Institutions - Trainee & Certified

-The Marion County Sheriff’s Office is building an ongoing eligibility list for current and future Deputy Sheriff positions in enforcement.
+The Marion County Sheriff's Office is building an ongoing eligibility list for current and future Deputy Sheriff positions in institutions.

 THREE STEPS TO MOVE FORWARD